- What is a Fertility Drug?

 - The ovulation cycle is regulated by the use of fertility drugs.

-- It encourages your ovary to produce follicles containing eggs.
-These follicles when they grow helps in ovulation.
+- It encourages the ovaries to produce follicles containing eggs.
+These follicles when they grow help in ovulation.

 Unfortunately, women may have to face serious consequences for using fertility drugs.
-Some of the side effects of fertility medicines are listed below.
+Some of the side effects of fertility medicines are listed below:

 1. Mood Swings